coderSathesBala/100-days-of-code/README.md

 This is my space to keep track of my 100 days of code challenge!

+Day 37 #100DaysOfCode

+Went to a @VirtualCoffeeIO event, it was cool to see senior developers dealing with similar problems that I'm dealing with.
+Ended the day off at a Toastmasters @torontojs event, it was really cool to see people doing speeches for the first time!

 Day 36 #100DaysOfCode

 Went to a @TechTO virtual event it was awesome, I met a lot of new people and got a lot of connections on Linkedin.
 I wish they had these events more often!